Parent teachercommunication is one of those things that class teachers often view as an unavoidable necessity.

 Some of our tips for positive correspondence include:

-- Take the time once a week to write a positive note in each student’s diary.
+- Take the time once a week to write a positive note in each student’s planner.
 It can be as simple as saying how much light their smile brought to your day.

 - As your students work, grab a sticky note pad and wander between them.
 When you see something amazing, jot it on a sticky note.
-Paste it in their diary later in the day – save your memory without compromising on compliments!
-For more sticky note tips, read our blog 36 Tricks to Make Learning Stick!
+Paste it in their planner later in the day – save your memory without compromising on compliments!
+For more sticky note tips, read our blog36 Tricks to Make Learning Stick!
 Teaching with Sticky Notes.

 - Take your phone or laptop around while you’re marking work, and photograph anything impressive.
 Send it in an email to a parent and give your student a nice surprise when they get home.